Automations

 |---|---|---|

-| Resource Scheduler | Continuous | Schedules EC2, RDS, Lambda, and ASG resources |
+| Resource Scheduling | Continuous | Schedules EC2, RDS, Lambda, and ASG resources |

 | Cost Explorer | Continuous | Collects and visualizes AWS cost data |

-| S3 Intelligent Tiering | Cadence | Automatically applies S3 storage class optimizations |
+| Apply S3 Intelligent Tiering | Cadence | Automatically applies S3 Intelligent-Tiering lifecycle policies to eligible buckets |

-| Security Group Finder | Trigger | Identifies orphaned security groups |
+| Orphaned Security Group Finder | Trigger | Finds security groups not associated with any active resources |

 Managing Automations